 Dr. Michael Baumann is a physician, radiation oncologist and radiation biologist who has treated cancer patients by radiation therapy since 1990.
 From 2004 to 2016, he established the OncoRay National Center for Radiation Research in Oncology in Dresden and pursued the integration of new biological findings with advanced technologies in radiation therapy.

-Since November 2016, Baumann has been Chairman and Scientific Director of the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) in Heidelberg and chairman and spokesperson of the steering committee of the German Cancer Consortium (DKTK).
+Since November 2016, Baumann has been Chair and Scientific Director of the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) in Heidelberg and chair and spokesperson of the steering committee of the German Cancer Consortium (DKTK).
 His own research focus is on individualized radiotherapy, where radiation-specific biomarkers are used to adjust radiation treatment to the individual patient.

 Michael Baumann earned his degree as a medical doctor from Hamburg University in 1988.
 He went on to work as a postdoctoral fellow at Massachusetts General Hospital at Harvard Medical School.